Traverse Gap: Human settlement

 The area has seen human presence for thousands of years.
-A Paleo-Indian skeleton now known as "Browns Valley Man" was unearthed in 1933, under circumstances which suggested death or interment after deposition of the gravel but before creation of significant topsoil.
+A Paleo-Indian skeleton now known as "Browns Valley Man" was unearthed in 1933 under circumstances which suggested death or interment after deposition of the gravel but before creation of significant topsoil.
 Found with tools of the Clovis and Folsom types, the human remains have been dated approximately 9,000 years b.p.

 The Traverse Gap was used by Native Americans, who "from time immemorial ... had placed two weather-beaten buffalo skulls where travelers paused to smoke a pipe at the divide."
 Its significance was also appreciated by early explorers, including Major Stephen Harriman Long, who led an expedition up the Minnesota River (then called St. Peter River) across the gap and down the Red River:

 The native trails were later used by fur traders who had posts at Lake Traverse and Big Stone Lake, and then by Red River ox carts on the earliest of the Red River Trails.
+Eric Sevareid and Walter C. Port also used the route on their 1930 canoe journey to Hudson Bay, described in Sevareid's book "Canoeing with the Cree".

 The area was surveyed and sold to the public in the latter part of the nineteenth century.
 The rural part of the valley floor contains pastures, cropland, and marshes along the Little Minnesota River.
 The vale was named "Browns Valley" after one of its pioneer residents, which in turn gave its name to the incorporated community near its northern end.
 The valley floor is crossed by Minnesota State Highway 28, which becomes South Dakota Highway 10 at the south end of Lake Traverse.

 Natural Landmark designation

-The uppermost part of the bed of Glacial River Warren, including Big Stone and Traverse lakes, been designated as a National Natural Landmark under the Historic Sites Act under the name of Ancient River Warren Channel.
+The uppermost part of the bed of Glacial River Warren, including Big Stone and Traverse lakes, has been designated as a National Natural Landmark under the Historic Sites Act under the name of Ancient River Warren Channel.
 It received this designation in April 1966 from the United States Secretary of the Interior, giving it recognition as an outstanding example of a geological feature of the United States' natural history.
 The designation describes it as "a channel cut by the Ancient River Warren during the Ice Age, containing the Hudson Bay-Gulf of Mexico divide, with a lake on each side as evidence of the irregularities in Ice Age sedimentation".